I welcome the Minister, Deputy Harris, back to the House.

 I appreciate that the Minister is suggesting that it may be that the tribunal procedures may be able to clarify how this will be determined.
 However, I would like an assurance, if possible, from the Minister that if the procedures that probably will be set up with the passing of this Bill over the summer do not adequately address this issue, we will have the opportunity to address this issue in the legislation that the Minister has indicated he plans to bring forward in the autumn.
 It is very important that it be addressed and that it not be an ambiguity.
 It should be borne in mind again that these are private individuals from every walk of life.
 We should not have a situation where they are having to navigate any kind of complicated process to have their views respected and reflected.

 There is another area, which we will come to in sections 32 and 33, where I have similar concerns about the voice of women and how it may be reflected or sensed.
-I would like to have an assurance that if we see a pattern of refusals of requests emerging, the Minister would be prepared to come to this and the to other House to address that.
+I would like to have an assurance that if we see a pattern of refusals of requests emerging, the Minister would be prepared to come to this and to the other House to address that.

 As Members, many of us have been contacted by women involved in other processes where the State has failed in its relationship with women and they have found they have no route to be heard.
 So often, many of us as individual parliamentarians have been asked to bring the voices and experiences of women directly and indirectly through.
 It is very important that the direct voice is always heard wherever that is sought.